enriquepablo/terms/README.rst

 Variables can match whole facts.
 For example, with the verbs we have defined, we could build a rule such as::

-    (wants john, what (Exists1))
+    (wants john, what Exists1)
     ->
     (Exists1).

 With this, and ``(wants john, what (loves sue, who john)).``, the system would conclude that ``(loves sue, who john)``.

-Variables that match verbs have a special form, in that they are prefixed by the name of a verb (or a noun), so that they match verbs that are subtypes of the given verb.
+Variables that match verbs (or nouns) have a special form, in that they are prefixed by the name of a verb (or a noun), so that they match verbs (or nouns) that are subtypes of the given verb (or noun).
 For example, with the words we have from above, we might make a rule like::

     (LovesVerb1 john, who Person1)